Amukayoung/countries/README.md

       npm start

-## 4. Enjoy the ride into the application
+## 4. Enjoy finding the details about your country

 ## Screenshort